realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 ### Refactor Model

 In previous episodes, we used UUIDs as our `character` IDs.
 But UUIDs are 36 digits string IDs.
 We can not let user use UUIDs to login.
 So we will use email instead of UUID.

+To keep this project as simple as possible, a user can only own one character.
+So user and character are basically the same thing. `character` model holds all user information.

 In `src/controllers/character.models`, remove id and add email and password properties.